I Am Groot: Marketing

 Brief footage from the series was shown during Disney's annual meeting of shareholders in March 2022 within a content highlight reel.
 The first poster for the series, announcing its release date, was revealed on June 5, which made the series "immediately [begin] trending online".
 According to Variety's Trending TV chart, it amassed 231,000 user engagements, which measure the combination of tweets, retweets, likes, and hashtags, the second most for the week of May 30 to June 5, behind the Netflix series Stranger Things.
 Marvel Studios partnered with Wonderful Pistachios and Framestore for a "Groot Gets Crackin'" marketing campaign, featuring Groot across television advertisements, digital and social media posts, and limited-edition packaging for their pistachios, as well as in-store displays until August 31.
 A 15-second television spot was released on June 6, as part of the campaign.
 Tickets to attend Marvel's Avengers S.T.A.T.I.O.N. in Las Vegas were also set to be given out randomly to customers who bought their pistachios as part of the campaign.

 The short "Magnum Opus" debuted at the El Capitan Theatre, appearing before select screenings of the MCU film Thor: Love and Thunder (2022), from July 18 to 24.
 The short "Groot Takes a Bath" was shown during Marvel Studios' animation panel at San Diego Comic-Con on July 22, where Lepore discussed the series and a trailer for all of the shorts was also released.
 Posters for each short were released ahead of their premiere.

+A trailer for the second season was released on August 6, 2023, in honor of National Tree Day.
+Kieran Fisher from Looper said the trailer "provide[s] plenty of fun moments", calling it "an experience and then some".
+Fisher also noted the appearance of the Watcher in the trailer, believing the cameo indicated the new shorts would be "full of unexpected surprises".

 Release

 I Am Groot premiered with five shorts on Disney+ on August 10, 2022, as part of Phase Four of the MCU.
+The first season was made available on Marvel HQ's YouTube channel on September 1, 2023.
+A second season, consisting of five additional shorts, was released on September 6, 2023, as part of Phase Five of the MCU.